Part of the TeachMe Series

 Increase in muscle tone, heart rate and BP

-Inner two-thirds of vagina lengthens and expands
+Inner two-thirds of the vagina lengthens and expands

 Plateau phase Sacrospinous reflex Further increase in muscle tone, heart rate and BP